theagilecoder/SCaster/README.md

 # Introduction

-This is a Mini Inventory Management SaaS
+SCaster is a Supply Chain Forecasting Suite